Maxillary artery

-The maxillary artery supplies deep structures of the face.
+The maxillary artery (eg, internal maxillary artery) supplies deep structures of the face.
 It branches from the external carotid artery just deep to the neck of the mandible.

 Structure

 The maxillary artery, the larger of the two terminal branches of the external carotid artery, arises behind the neck of the mandible, and is at first imbedded in the substance of the parotid gland; it passes forward between the ramus of the mandible and the sphenomandibular ligament, and then runs, either superficial or deep to the lateral pterygoid muscle, to the pterygopalatine fossa.

 It supplies the deep structures of the face, and may be divided into mandibular, pterygoid, and pterygopalatine portions.